aterrel/pydata101/README.md

 ##Outline

+- Introduction to Jupyter [15 min]
+  - What is Jupyter and why
+  - Using the notebook to create intactive analysis
+  - Sharing notebooks
-Introduction to Pandas [45 min]
+- Introduction to Pandas [45 min]
-Reading data
+  - Reading data
-Getting a feel of the data
+  - Getting a feel of the data
-Basic statistics
+  - Basic statistics
-Dropping the cruft
+  - Dropping the cruft
-Quick and dirty visualization
+  - Quick and dirty visualization
-The power of the groupby
+  - The power of the groupby
-Advance mappings for custom statistics
+  - Advance mappings for custom statistics
+- Break [5 min]
-Introduction to SciKit Learn [45 min]
+- Introduction to SciKit Learn [45 min]
-What is a model
+  - What is a model
-How models fit to data
+  - How models fit to data
-Build a few basic models with data from pandas exercises Understanding the error in your model
+  - Build a few basic models with data from pandas exercises
+  - Understanding the error in your model
-Steps to building better and better models Introduction to Bokeh [45 min]
+  - Steps to building better and better models
+- Break [5 min]
+- Introduction to Bokeh [45 min]
-Elements of visualization
+  - Elements of visualization
-Embedding in a webpage
+  - Embedding in a webpage
-Sending queries to your model from SciKit Learn exercises Hacking Challenges [45 min]
+  - Sending queries to your model from SciKit Learn exercises
+- Break [5 min]
+- Hacking Challenges [15 min]
-Putting the above work together in teams with prepared challenges Advanced topics as requested
+  - Putting the above work together in teams with prepared challenges
+  - Advanced topics as requested
-Deep Learning
+    - Deep Learning
-Natural Language Processing
+    - Natural Language Processing
-Where to learn more
+  - Where to learn more
-Get started with Kaggle
+  - Get started with Kaggle